 So what’s coming next?
 In technology, as always, plenty.

 For example, I’m sure that 90% of companies do not have artificial intelligence deeply embedded in their operations today.
 But how long do you want to bet it will be until Siri, Alexa, and Watson get together to change that statistic?
 Technology is always changing, so that’s nothing new.
 A far deeper change is brewing.
 Business faces rising expectations from society, and that shift is changing the nature of strategy and competition.

 On all megatrends, but particularly sustainability, look beyond what the 90% are doing right now.
 Even with all the talk about carbon footprint and renewable energy, the vast majority of companies have not made climate action or sustainability a top priority.
 Based on my experience with multinationals, I’m confident that 90% of large company C-suite execs still believe that their primary (and often only) goal is maximizing shareholder value.

 But leading companies are now expanding their definition of corporate success.
-They’re listening, in part, to the shocking 87% of millennials who agree that “the success of a business should be measured in terms of more than just its financial performance.”
+They’re listening, in part, to the shocking 86% of millennials who agreed in 2017 that “the success of a business should be measured in terms of more than just its financial performance.”

 It’s a new world for business, and expectations keep rising.
 Looking at yesterday’s norms will make your business outdated and irrelevant.
 So, look forward to be part of — or better yet to help create — a thriving future.

 An adapted version of this article appears in the Spring 2018 print edition.